≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-To smooth out the bumps in the quarterly plot, I created the TTM or trailing 12-month plot above to better represent the long-term trend of GM’s vehicle deliveries.
+To smooth out the bumps in the quarterly plot, I created the TTM or trailing 12-month plot above better to represent the long-term trend of GM’s vehicle deliveries.

+As seen, the TTM plot displays a much better trend compared to the quarterly plot.
 On a TTM basis, GM’s global vehicle wholesale has clearly been trending down since fiscal 2015.

-However, in fiscal 2022, the plot reversed its downward direction and has since been moving higher, illustrating that the bottom may have already been reached and a turnaround is ongoing.
+The downtrend seemed much worse in fiscal 2020 and 2021, most likely driven by the COVID-19 crisis.
+However, in fiscal 2022, the plot reversed downward and has since been moving higher, illustrating that the bottom may have already been reached and a turnaround is ongoing.

-GM Vehicle Wholesale By Region
+Vehicle Wholesale By Year

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-GM vehicle wholesale by region on quarterly basis
+GM quarterly vehicle wholesale by region

-GM vehicle wholesale by region on quarterly basis (click image to enlarge)
+GM quarterly vehicle wholesale by region

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-GM Vehicle Wholesale By Region – TTM
+GMNA And GMI Vehicle Wholesale By TTM

 GM vehicle wholesale by region on TTM basis